Walker v. HUD

 HUD and DHA were subsequently found liable for knowingly and willingly perpetuating and maintaining racial segregation in DHA’s low income housing programs.
 HUD was found liable not just for its failure to affirmatively further fair housing under the Fair Housing Act but also for purposeful violations of the Fifth Amendment to the U.S. Constitution, Title VI of the 1964 Civil Rights Act, 42 U.S.C. §§ 1981, 1982, and 1983.
 The district court found that the defendants had the remedial obligation to not only cease any present discrimination but to also eliminate the lingering effects of past segregation to the extent practical.

-The Court's findings and conclusions on HUD's liability are attached.
+The Court's findings and conclusions on HUD's liability are linked:

 The summary judgment motions and briefs referred to in the Court's findings and conclusions are attached.